 Delaware hunting seasons generally begin in September and run through early February of the following year.
 Specific seasons, based on species and method of take, begin and end on different dates throughout the year.

-Gray squirrel: Through Feb.
-5, 2022 (half an hour before sunrise to half an hour after sunset)
+Coyote: Sept.
+1 to Feb.
+28, 2023 (half an hour before sunrise to half an hour after sunset)

 All migratory game bird hunters except crow hunters, including duck and goose hunters, also need a Federal Harvest Information Program (HIP) number, which can be obtained through the DNREC ePermitting system or by calling toll free 1-855-335-4868.